astrophpeter/SFH-COSMOS/README.md

 * SHF isn't dependant on smooth / featured morphology.
 Even for red type galaxies only.
 Red type were selected by plotting ditribution of VmJ colour and dividing bimodal population by eye VmJ < 0.95. (see starpyplots)

 * SHF is depandant on enviroment.
+For low bin redshift (0-0.5) Med-High over-desnities mean greater tq.
+Larger hump in tq.
+Low over-desnity no hump in tq.